Updated and adopted 6th March 2019

 The members may vote to wind up the Club if not less than three quarters of those present and voting support that proposal at a properly convened special General Meeting.
 If successful, the Committee shall proceed to realise the property of the Club and discharge all liabilities.

-Any property remaining after the discharge of debts and liabilities of the Club shall be paid to or distributed to another community amateur sports club for road running or athletics, [or to UK Athletics Limited for use in community-related road running initiatives] or to a charitable organisation having similar objects and affiliations, as nominated at the Special General Meeting.
+Any property remaining after the discharge of debts and liabilities of the Club shall be paid to or distributed to another community amateur sports club for road running or athletics, or to a charitable organisation having similar objects and affiliations, as nominated at the Special General Meeting.

 Any Member disciplined or excluded from the Club for disciplinary reasons may lodge an appeal with the Committee and shall thereupon have the right to demand that the matter be referred to three arbitrators: one chosen by the Committee; one chose and paid for by the aggrieved party; and, one by the two arbitrators.
 In the event that the first two arbitrators fail to agree on a third, the third arbitrator shall be appointed by SEAA or other relevant organising body as shall be nominated by the Committee.
 Such arbitrators shall have the power by their award to annul the disciplinary action or exclusion, or to annul it subject to the performance of any condition which the arbitrators may think fit to impose.